brunokoga/Montevideo/advancedRaceGuide_dir/uncommonRaces/strix.md

 **Save** Fortitude negates (harmless); **Spell Resistance** yes (harmless)

-The target's wings grow more powerful, causing its fly speed to increase by +10 feet and its maneuverability to improve by one category (to a maximum of good.
+The target's wings grow more powerful, causing its fly speed to increase by +10 feet and its maneuverability to improve by one category (to a maximum of good).
 This increase counts as an enhancement bonus.
 This spell has no effect on wingless creatures or winged creatures that cannot fly.